 - If you’ve previously had eye surgery

-Please tell your eye doctor about your symptoms.
-You’ll need a thorough eye examination done by our office.
-You’ll be asked to read the symbols on an eye chart.
+Please tell your eye doctor about your symptoms and schedule a thorough eye examination.
+At your exam, you will be asked to read the symbols on an eye chart.
 Next, you’ll look through a phoropter so our doctors can determine your prescription.
-Our doctors will measure the curve of your cornea and how well you focus using Pentacam corneal topography.
+Our doctors will then measure the curve of your cornea and how well you focus using Pentacam corneal topography.
 A computer takes these precise measurements as an aid to guide our doctors if surgery is needed to correct your astigmatism.

 Treatment for Your Astigmatism

-Your doctor at Campus Eye Group in New Jersey treats astigmatism in several different ways.
+Our doctors at Campus Eye Group treat astigmatism in several different ways.
 If you have a mild condition of astigmatism, you might not need treatment.
 If your condition is moderate, glasses or contact lenses can correct your vision.
 Our office offers a variety of contact lenses, such as toric lenses, to give you back clear vision.

 Surgery to Correct Astigmatism

 If you have a severe case of astigmatism, surgery remains your best choice to correct your vision.
 LASIK laser eye surgery reshapes your cornea so you can see more clearly and focus well.
-The Campus Eye group LASIK doctors first numb your eye with drops.
+Our LASIK doctors first numb your eye with drops.
 Healing occurs rapidly after this surgery, and the recovery period takes about 24 hours.

 LASIK surgery isn’t right for everyone with astigmatism.
 You need to be 18 years or older and have good eye health for the procedure, with no scars or infections.
 You’ll also need to stop wearing contacts for a few weeks before surgery.
 Patients receiving LASIK surgery also need to be willing to attend routine follow up treatments after the surgery is completed.